mmohit37/ml-fundamentals-blog/_posts/2025-09-15-titanic-walkthrough.md

 ### Plots

 - ROC (validation): ![ROC valid]({{ "/assets/images/titanic/titanic_roc_valid.png" | relative_url }})
-*What you’re seeing:* For many different cutoffs, how often the model catches survivors (true-positive rate) vs. how often it cries wolf (false-positive rate).
+**What you’re seeing:** For many different cutoffs, how often the model catches survivors (true-positive rate) vs. how often it cries wolf (false-positive rate).
 The curve up toward the top-left is good; AUC ≈ 0.89 which means a strong ranking on the validation set.
-*Why it matters:* Shows the model’s general skill without picking a single threshold.
+**Why it matters:** Shows the model’s general skill without picking a single threshold.
 Great for comparing models fairly.

 - ROC (test): ![ROC test]({{ "/assets/images/titanic/titanic_roc_test.png" | relative_url }})
-*What you’re seeing:* Same idea, but on unseen test data.
+**What you’re seeing:** Same idea, but on unseen test data.
 AUC ≈ 0.85 is a small drop from validation, which is normal and suggests the model generalizes.
-*Why it matters:* Confirms the ranking quality holds up when we leave the training sandbox.
+**Why it matters:** Confirms the ranking quality holds up when we leave the training sandbox.

 - Confusion (test, RF @ tuned): ![CM RF]({{ "/assets/images/titanic/titanic_cm_test_rf.png" | relative_url }})
-*What you’re seeing:* Counts of correct/incorrect predictions at the chosen cutoff.
+**What you’re seeing:** Counts of correct/incorrect predictions at the chosen cutoff.
 Top-left = true “not survived,” top-right = false alarms, bottom-left = missed survivors, bottom-right = correctly found survivors.
-*Why it matters:* With a lower threshold (~0.37), RF finds more survivors (higher recall) but pays with more false alarms.
+**Why it matters:** With a lower threshold (~0.37), RF finds more survivors (higher recall) but pays with more false alarms.
 Useful when missing a survivor is worse than a false alert for the model.

 - Confusion (test, XGB @ tuned): ![CM XGB]({{ "/assets/images/titanic/titanic_cm_test_xgb.png" | relative_url }})
-*What you’re seeing:* Same grid, stricter cutoff.
+**What you’re seeing:** Same grid, stricter cutoff.
-*Why it matters:* A higher threshold (~0.74) means XGB is pickier: fewer false alarms but more missed survivors.
+**Why it matters:** A higher threshold (~0.74) means XGB is pickier: fewer false alarms but more missed survivors.
 Good when false positives are costly, but bad if recall is your priority.

 - Feature importance (RF): ![FI RF]({{ "/assets/images/titanic/titanic_importance_rf.png" | relative_url }})
-*What you’re seeing:* Which inputs reduced impurity the most across the forest (RF’s notion of “importance”). `Fare, Age, Sex/Title, Pclass` bubble to the top.
+**What you’re seeing:** Which inputs reduced impurity the most across the forest (RF’s notion of “importance”). `Fare, Age, Sex/Title, Pclass` bubble to the top.
-*Why it matters:* Matches the story: higher class and “women/children first” patterns carry a signal.
+**Why it matters:** Matches the story: higher class and “women/children first” patterns carry a signal.
 Helps explain *why* the model works (not proof of causation).
 Also good for checking which features play the biggest roles in the model

 - Feature importance (XGB): ![FI XGB]({{ "/assets/images/titanic/titanic_importance_xgb.png" | relative_url }})
-*What you’re seeing:* Features that gave the biggest improvement when XGBoost split on them. `Title_Mr, Sex_male, and Pclass` dominate while others add smaller boosts.
+**What you’re seeing:** Features that gave the biggest improvement when XGBoost split on them. `Title_Mr, Sex_male, and Pclass` dominate while others add smaller boosts.
-*Why it matters:* Shows what XGB leans on most to separate classes, and aligns with the RF view and Titanic history.
+**Why it matters:** Shows what XGB leans on most to separate classes, and aligns with the RF view and Titanic history.

 ### What’s next

 - **NASDAQ FCF project:** I’ll apply this clean setup to my NASDAQ fundamentals data set (free-cash-flow) study and write up the results.
 - **Bonus CART explainer:** I plan to add one small decision tree (CART, depth=3) on the NASDAQ dataset as a “how the model thinks” figure.
 It’s not meant to beat RF/XGB — just to explain the rules in plain English.
 I feel like it could be a skill worth learning for future ML practice.
-*If you spot mistakes or have ideas to improve this setup (or future projects like my NASDAQ FCF study), I’d love your advice.
+- *If you spot mistakes or have ideas to improve this setup (or future projects like my NASDAQ FCF study), I’d love your advice.
 Please open an issue or leave a comment with suggestions/fixes.*

-## Appendix — Vocabulary (plain English)

 <details>
   <summary><strong>Open glossary</strong></summary>

 - **Accuracy** — out of 100 people, how many the model gets right.
 (Good for quick context; can be misleading when classes are uneven.)

 - **Precision** — when the model says “survived,” how often is it correct?
 (Avoids false alarms.
-Yes, there *is* a difference between accuracy and precision)
+Yes, there *is* a difference between accuracy and precision.)

 - **Recall** — out of all real survivors, how many did we find?
 (Avoids misses.)

 - **F1 score** — a single number that balances **precision** and **recall**.
 (Helpful when both matter.)

 - **Score / Probability** — a number between 0 and 1.
-For example, “how likely to survive."
+For example, “how likely to survive.”

 - **Threshold (cutoff)** — the line (like 0.5) that turns a score into Yes/No. Lower = catch more survivors but more false alarms; higher = fewer false alarms but miss more survivors.

 - **ROC curve** — shows trade-offs across all thresholds (catching survivors vs. crying wolf).

 - **AUC** — area under the ROC curve.
 If you pick one survivor and one non-survivor at random, AUC is how often the model ranks the survivor higher.
 (0.5 = coin flip; closer to 1.0 = better.)

 - **Confusion matrix** — a 2×2 table of correct/incorrect predictions at a chosen threshold (TP, FP, FN, TN).
 (Great for seeing mistakes.)

 - **Train / Validation / Test split** — learn on **train**, tune on **validation**, and judge once on **test**.
 (Keeps you honest.)

 - **Stratified split** — keeps the survivor rate similar across splits.
 (Fair comparisons.)

 - **Data leakage** — when future/answer info sneaks into training or tuning.
 (Inflates scores; must avoid.)

 - **Early stopping** — stop training when validation score stops improving.
 (Prevents overfitting.)

 - **One-hot encoding** — turn text categories (e.g., `Sex`) into 0/1 columns (`Sex_male`), usually with `drop_first=True` to avoid duplicate info.

 - **Frozen feature list (`COLS`)** — lock the exact columns/order used for modeling so every step sees the same inputs.
 (Prevents “N vs M features” bugs.)

 - **Random Forest** — many decision trees voting together.
 (Stable baseline for tabular data.)

 - **XGBoost** — trees built in sequence to fix prior mistakes.
 (Often a bit stronger than RF on tabular data.)

 - **Feature importance (RF)** — how much a feature reduces impurity across trees.
 (Rough influence signal.)

 - **Feature importance (XGB gain)** — how much a feature improved the model when used in splits.
 (Relative influence.)

 - **Class imbalance / Positive rate** — share of survivors in the data.
 (Helps decide metrics and thresholds.)
--

 **Confusion matrix**
-A 2×2 table of correct vs. wrong predictions at one cutoff (ex.
-0.5).
+A 2×2 table of correct vs. wrong predictions at one cutoff (e.g., 0.5).
 **Why we use it:** to see the trade-off between catching real positives (recall) and raising false alarms (precision), and to pick a sensible threshold.

 **ROC curve**